Alex-Unnippillil/tictactoe/README.md

 - **Run linters while developing:** `npm run lint`
 - **Format and lint before committing:** `npm run lint && npm run test`

+## Theme preferences

+- Use the toolbar theme toggle to switch between light and dark appearances.
+- On first visit the interface follows your system `prefers-color-scheme` setting.
+- After you toggle the theme, the preference is stored in `localStorage` and continues to override the system default on subsequent visits until cleared.

 ## Testing

 - **Unit tests:** `npm run test`